rickyhai11/black_hole_v1/doc/source/installation.rst

 ===========================
-Kingbird Installation Guide
+playnetmano_rm Installation Guide
 ===========================

 Preparing the installation
 --------------------------
-Kingbird is centralized synchronization service for multi-region OpenStack deployments.
-In OPNFV Colorado release, Kingbird provides centralized quota management feature.
+playnetmano_rm is centralized synchronization service for multi-region OpenStack deployments.
+In OPNFV Colorado release, playnetmano_rm provides centralized quota management feature.
 At least two OpenStack regions with shared KeyStone should be installed first.

-Kingbird includes kingbird-api and kingbird-engine, kingbird-api and kingbird-engine which talk to each other through message bus, and both services access the database.
-Kingbird-api receives the RESTful API request for quota management and forward the request to kingbird-engine to do quota synchronization etc task.
+playnetmano_rm includes playnetmano_rm-api and playnetmano_rm-engine, playnetmano_rm-api and
+playnetmano_rm-engine which talk to each other through message bus, and both services access the database. playnetmano_rm-api receives the RESTful API request for quota management and forward the request to playnetmano_rm-engine to do quota synchronization etc task.

-Therefore install Kingbird on the controller nodes of one of the OpenStack region, these two services could be deployed in same node or different node.
+Therefore install playnetmano_rm on the controller nodes of one of the OpenStack region, these two services could be deployed in same node or different node.
-Both kingbird-api and kingbird-engine can run in multiple nodes with multi-workers mode.
-It's up to you how many nodes you want to deploy kingbird-api and kingbird-engine and they can work in same node or different nodes.
+Both playnetmano_rm-api and playnetmano_rm-engine can run in multiple nodes with multi-workers mode.
+It's up to you how many nodes you want to deploy playnetmano_rm-api and playnetmano_rm-engine and they can work in same node or different nodes.

 HW requirements